git-cvsserver(1)

 GIT_COMMITTER_EMAIL.
 For SSH clients whose login shell is bash,

-5. Clients should now be able to check out the project.
+.bashrc may be a reasonable alternative. - 5.
+Clients should now be able to check out the project.
 Use the CVS

 module name to indicate what GIT head you want to check out.
 This also sets the name of your newly checked-out directory, unless you tell it otherwise with -d <dir_name>.
 For example, this checks out master branch to the project-master directory: